Are Video Game Addictions Real?

 As the world of gaming has grown and changed, the topic of addiction has been hotly debated and questioned.
 Has video gaming and its impact on younger populations resulted from the move towards massive multiplayer gaming?
 Or is it reflective of deeper underlying issues impacting the youth?

-Gaming has become a popular recreational activity, and roughly 160 million adults in the U.S. play video games.
-In fact, 59 percent of all Americans play video games on a regular basis.
+Gaming has become a popular recreational activity, and roughly 212 million adults in the U.S. play video games.

 For those who have been studying gaming addictions these past decades, the evidence for gaming addiction is clear.
 However, many wonder where we can draw the line between recreation and addiction.

 What exactly is a “gaming addiction?”
-Do video game addictions really exist?
+Do video game addictions exist?

 Defining a Video Game Addiction